List of 2point4 Children characters: Bill Porter

 Wilhelmina "Bill" Porter (Belinda Lang) is wife to Ben and mother to Jenny and David.
-During series 1 she and Rona work at a bakery but they resign due to sexual harassment from their boss.
+She takes a no-nonsense, forthright attitude to life and is unafraid to speak up for herself and her family.
+She is usually both the practical one in the family and the main disciplinarian towards her children.
+Although frequently frustrated by Ben's over-relaxed attitude, Bill's marriage is generally happy, and she is very protective of her children.
+During series 1 she and best friend Rona work at a bakery, but they resign due to sexual harassment from their boss.
 From series 2 onwards she runs a catering company with Rona.

 Ben Porter

 Ben Porter (Gary Olsen) is the father of the Porter family.
-He is a self-employed plumber, sometimes assisted by Christine.
-He is laid-back with a childish sense that gets on Bill's nerves.
+He is a self-employed plumber and heating repair man, sometimes assisted by Christine.
+He is laid-back with a childish sense of humour that gets on Bill's nerves, but that David shares and enjoys.
+His relaxed attitude means the children see him as a soft touch compared to Bill.
 Ben, along with David, is a Tottenham Hotspur supporter.
+Although usually happy go lucky, his extended family is a touchy subject, with his mother having walked out when he was young and his father drifting in and out of his life.

 Jenny Porter

-Jenny Porter (Georgina Cates (Series 1-2) then Clare Buckfield (Series 3-8)) is the daughter of the Porter family.
-She frequently attempts to visit her boyfriend, Jason, which is hampered due to Bill's over-restrictive nature.
+Jenny Porter (Georgina Cates (Series 1-2) then Clare Buckfield (Series 3-8)) is the daughter of the Porter family; 14 at the start of the show, and around 19 by the end.
+She has typical teenage girl interests such as boys, fashion and music, but occasionally expresses oddly dark thoughts and sentiments.
 Halfway through the first series, Jenny becomes a vegetarian.
-In the last series she leaves for university.
+She later gets a steady boyfriend, Jason, with the relationship hampered by Bill's over-protective nature.
+In the last series Jenny leaves for university and appears less frequently.

 David Porter

-David Porter (John Pickard) is the son of the Porter family.
-His interests include horror movies, aliens and heavy metal.
-He frequently annoys his older sister, Jenny.
+David Porter (John Pickard) is the son of the Porter family; 11 at the start of the show, and around 16 by the end.
+His interests include horror movies, aliens and heavy metal, and generally anything disgusting (slime, dead rodents etc.).
+He frequently annoys his older sister, Jenny, but at times they bond over their parents' eccentric behaviour.
+Later in the show's run David gets a regular girlfriend, Maxine, who is a goth.